theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2020-05-24-konami-cljsjs-how-to.md

 (def easter-egg (js/Konami. (fn [] (js/alert "Hello Konami code!"))))
 ```

 As mentioned the argument function can do anything.
-For example it
+For example, it
 can redirect you to a different (secret) page:

 ``` clojure